 I promise you.

-All right, we'll put it up on TV.
+We'll put it up on TV.

-Well, forget about my equipment, by the way, because it's all ruined.
+Forget about my equipment, by the way, because it's all ruined.

 You can see it.

-Yeah, crash bang boop.
+Yeah, crash bang boo.

-The boomerang came back and hit you.
+It was, I knocked the boomerang came back and hit you.

 The boomerang came back and hit me.

-Oh God.
+Oh, God.

 I don't do that.

-You know there are radio stations in the country that do not allow hosts to have any liquids in their studios, and I refuse to abide by that rule.
+You know, there are radio stations in the country that do not allow hosts to have any liquids in their studios, and I refuse to abide by that rule.

 And I'm like, okay, fire me.